 My dissertation fieldwork was supported by the National Science Foundation Doctoral Dissertation Research Improvement Grant (Cultural Anthropology and Law & Social Sciences Programs).
 Before Irvine, I got an MPhil in Social Anthropology at the University of Cambridge and a BA in Anthropology and Peace Studies at the University of Notre Dame.

-Since 2015, I have worked with Bill Maurer on projects that examine financial justice and the socio-legal implications of emergent financial technology innovations.
+Since 2015, I have worked with Bill Maurer on projects that examine financial justice and the socio-legal implications of emergent financial technologies.
 This research has involved things like conducting ethnographic fieldwork at industry conferences, like this one; mentoring computer science undergraduates in a National Science Foundation REU on cryptocurrency ICOs; and contributing data and analysis to a variety of academic outputs, like this chapter.